M-Reynoso-pena/M-Reynoso-pena/README.md

 # welcome !
-I'm M-Reynoso-pena but people know me by Ignire, i make game
+I'm M-Reynoso-pena a young man who makes games.
+You can see my work at https://m-reynoso-pena.itch.io